“A delightful collection of rustic houses for 2-10 in Madeira’s pastoral Wild West (fully self-catering)”

 Casas da Levada’s 6 houses are lovingly crafted with respect for nature.
 Handmade birch furniture rests on cool concrete floors, warmed with bright splashes of Madeiran colour and unique framed artwork (much of it by family and friends).
 The houses are stark yet supremely cheerful.

 Each is different in size and layout, with 1-4 bedrooms, but all are welcoming with their own distinct appeal.
 We stayed in Casa da Cascata (which was our favourite): an open-plan studio for 2, with a grassy terrace on the roof and a tiny wood-burning stove.
-Note, only Cascata and Vaca have woodburners but all houses have heaters and dehumidifiers.
+All houses have heaters, dehumidifiers, and either a fireplace or wood burner.

 All of the smaller houses can accommodate a baby cot or extra bed, and the larger houses can be connected to welcome groups of up to 10.
 Casa dos Pereiros is split into 2 halves; T1, sleeping 2-4, and T2, sleeping 4-6.